 • Careful what you put in the bin - Your rubbish could be valuable in the wrong hands!
 Shred it.

 Looking After Your Stuff

-Make sure you keep your ipod, mobile, mp3 players, laptops and other possessions safe and protect them from thieves:
+Make sure you keep your mobile, tablet, ipod, mp3 player, laptop and other possessions safe and protect them from thieves:

 • Don't make it easy for thieves - keep your valuables secure

 • Keep your items in a safe place, preferably in a zipped up pocket or bag

 • Don’t leave your stuff unattended even for a short time

 • When using your mobile or mp3 player when out, don’t be distracted always remain aware of what is going on around you and who could be watching you

 If you are attending any festivals this year Select Here for some advice and tips from our officers on festivals & camping.
 We want you to enjoy your events safely and crime free so please take time to consider some of our advice and info.

 Don’t put up with people treating you badly when you are in a relationship, for information and advice visit: www.direct.gov.uk/thisisabuse